 The Users page

-In the Frona UI, open Settings → Users.
-The page is visible to admins only.
+In the Frona UI, open Administration → Users (under Server Settings).
+The page is visible to admins and to anyone granted the list_users permission.

 You'll see a list of every account on the server, with an Admin badge for members of the admins group and a greyed-out row for deactivated accounts.
 Each row has actions: